lpic2book/src/docs/lpic2.200.1.md

 like `iostat`, `sar`, `mpstat` etc. The Debian `procps` package contains utilities like `free`, vmstat `uptime`, `vmstat`, `w`, `sysctl` etc.

-iostat The `iostat` command is used for monitoring system input/output (I/O) device load. monitoringIO load This is done by observing *the time* the devices are active in relation to their *average* transfer rates.
+The `iostat` command is used for monitoring system input/output (I/O) device load. monitoringIO load This is done by observing *the time* the devices are active in relation to their *average* transfer rates.
 The `iostat` command without any options shows the `iostat`